Ghaliah1/Ghaliah1/README.md

 ---

-### ⟶ My Focus & Experience :

-* **Current Goal:** Deepening my expertise in defensive security practices .
-* **Core Skills:** Leveraging foundational knowledge in Python and Linux environments to automate security tasks and perform system hardening.
-* **Previous Work:** Experienced with front-end development using HTML, CSS, and JavaScript.
-You can view some of my projects pinned below!

 ### ⟶ Technologies & Skills

 These are some of the technologies I have worked with and am actively using or studying.